joysticktv/joysticktv.github.io/viewer_support.md

 ## Buying Tokens

 You can purchase tokens at any time.
 When you tip a streamer, you are spending your tokens.
-The streamer earns 80% from these tips.
+The streamer then earns cash from these tokens.

 To purchase tokens, you can use